RESEARCH STARTER

 Sunflower Seeds

 Sunflowers for seeds and oils are a main production crop in southern and eastern regions of Ukraine.
 These types of crops are relatively inexpensive to grow, but they bring a high price.
 The demand worldwide is high, so this has become a very profitable crop for Ukrainian farmers.
-However, the EU blocked imports of sunflower oil from Ukraine when tainted oil was found.
+However, the European Union blocked imports of sunflower oil from Ukraine when tainted oil was found.
 The Kiev government has worked to enforce higher standards on producers of sunflower seeds and oils.
 Another problem has been that as the price and demand for sunflower seeds and oils rise, farmers are less likely to allow their sunflower fields to rest, leading to smaller and smaller production per field.
 Export taxes on sunflower products have traditionally been high, and the Ukrainian government has worked with other governments to alleviate these taxes and allow Ukrainian farmers to export their sunflower crops at a profit.
-The USDA Foreign Agricultural Service reported that Ukraine exported 191,000 metric tons of sunflower seeds in the market year of 2016/17.
+The USDA Foreign Agricultural Service reported that Ukraine exported 191,000 metric tons (210,500 tons) of sunflower seeds in the market year of 2016-2017.
+In subsequent years, Ukraine sharply reduced sunflower seed exports as government policy and industry investment favored domestic processing.
+By the 2020s, Ukraine had become the world’s leading exporter of sunflower oil, while exports of raw sunflower seed remained limited and variable, particularly following the disruptions caused by Russia’s full-scale invasion.

 Other Resources

 Because of its extremely fertile soils, Ukraine is a major producer of nearly all types of agricultural products, including wheat, rye, barley, oats, corn, millet, buckwheat, cabbage, tomatoes, cucumbers, onions, apples, grapes, and potatoes.
-In general, grain production is dominated by large business enterprises, but 90 percent of Ukraine’s fruits and vegetables are grown on small farms.
+In Ukraine, grain production is dominated by large agricultural enterprises, while fruit and vegetable cultivation remains concentrated among small farms and household plots, which together account for a substantial majority of domestic fruit and vegetable output.
 Its farmers also provide cattle, pigs, sheep, goats, poultry, honey, and silk from silkworms.
 Ukraine’s long coastline and rivers also provide a fishing industry that helps feed Ukraine and provides exports to other countries.
 Ukraine is also known worldwide as a source of mineral water and medicinal mud treatments.

-Hydroelectric power is another valuable in Ukraine.
-The Dnieper River contains several plants to generate power for the Ukrainian economy.
+Hydroelectric power is another valuable natural resource in Ukraine.
+The Dnieper River contains several hydroelectric power plants to generate power for the Ukrainian economy.
 There are also smaller hydroelectric power plants on smaller rivers, and Ukraine is exploring how to increase this valuable and environmentally friendly resource.

 Bibliography